 What does this have to do with your business you ask?
 Quite frankly, everything.

 One reason I say that many larger firms have lost their way is because they outsource to foreign countries.
-India and The Philippines are the most common sources for inexpensive labor, and both the major tech firms I’ve worked for utilize this shamelessly.
+India and the Philippines are the most common sources for inexpensive labor, and both the major website companies I’ve worked for utilize this shamelessly.
 Having worked alongside colleagues in these locations, a LOT gets lost in translation.

 I’d often have to explain simple concepts 3-5 times because English is almost never a first language for people hired in these locations.
 While this is likely quite obvious to you, I invite you to look at this issue a couple steps further with me.